Lraynard/Transit_eclipse_time_calculator/README.md

 Script to predict future transit and eclipse times using known:
     period, epoch, duration

-Dependencies: astropy numpy prettytable datetime
+Dependencies: astropy, numpy, prettytable, datetime

 To predict transits/eclipses, edit the following lines of the get_times.py script and run: